dinazeng/cmpt135final/README.txt

 --display is featured in a window

---user can exit at any point while adding a new extry
+--user can exit at any point while adding a new extry by typing in exit

 --user can confirm additions and deletions to the database